 For the ideal volume of the urban ecosystem, SEBs could be expressed as the following equation (Oke, 1987):

-Q* + QF = QH + QE + dQS + dQA (W m−2) (1)
+Q* + QF = QH + QE + dQS + dQA (W m−2).
+(1)

-Q* is the net radiation estimated by the sum of incoming and outgoing, or reflected, short- and long-wave radiation (K↓, K↑, L↓, and L↑):
+Q* is the net radiation estimated by the sum of incoming and outgoing, or reflected, short- and longwave radiation (K↓, K↑, L↓, and L↑):

-Q* = K↓ - K↑ + L↓ + L↑ (W m−2) (2)
+Q* = K↓ – K↑ + L↓ – L↑ (W m−2) (2)

-This study presents direct observation of surface albedo (α = K↑/K↓) by a net radiometer, analyzed with several potential issues to understand the neighborhood-scale α and its seasonal variability.
+This study presents direct observations of surface albedo (α = K↑/K↓) by a net radiometer, analysed with several potential issues to understand the neighbourhood-scale α and its seasonal variability.

-In the eddy covariance measurement, QH already includes the effects of QF as a direct heat and QE contains the effects of water vapor from the combustion of fossil fuels and evaporation from water-cooling systems.
-In this study, dQA was ignored and dQS was estimated as the residual (equation (3)), similarly to previous studies. dQS, therefore, may include measurement errors and footprint mismatches, as discussed in section 3.3.2.

-dQS = Q* − QH − QE (W m−2) (3)
+Similar to previous studies, this study estimates dQS as the residual (RES, = Q* – QH – QE).
+This approximation can include QF, measurement errors, and footprint mismatches.
+The annual mean QF is approximately 20 W m-2 from an inventory estimation (Lee and Kim, 2015).

 The urban CO2 budget equation is expressed as (Feigenwinter et al., 2012):

-FC + dS = C + RE − P (μmol m−2 s–1) (4)
+FC + dS = C + RE − P (μmol m−2 s–1).
+(3)

-Here, dS, C, RE, and P are concentration change of CO2 in the control volume, CO2 emission from fossil fuel combustion, respiration by soil, vegetation, and humans, and CO2 uptake by photosynthesis, respectively. dS can be neglected by the stationary assumption of the eddy covariance method; therefore, the observed FC is the well-mixed sum of C, RE, and P, representing the neighborhood spatial-temporal scale in the upwind direction.
+Here, dS, C, RE, and P are the concentration change of CO2 in the control volume, CO2 emission from fossil fuel combustion, respiration by soil, vegetation, and humans, and CO2 uptake by photosynthesis, respectively. dS can be neglected by the stationary assumption of the eddy covariance method; therefore, the observed FC is the well-mixed sum of C, RE, and P, representing the neighbourhood spatial-temporal scale in the upwind direction.

 2.2.
 Site Description

-The flux tower is located in the northwestern part of Seoul, Korea (Fig. 1; 37.64°N, 126.92°W).
+The flux tower is located in the north-western part of Seoul, Korea (Fig. 1; 37.6350°N, 126.9287°E).
 The district around the tower was redeveloped in 2009 following the New-Town plan, a representative housing regeneration policy in Seoul and its satellite cities.
 The total population was approximately 53000 (4600 people km−2).
-Within the flux footprint area (within 200 m southwest), 60% of land-cover is the urban structures of the apartment complex and the road; therefore, the actual population density is approximately 15000 people km-2.
-For the week of 3–9 November, 2014, traffic counts were conducted on the major road near the flux tower (star in Fig. 1), reaching 11835 and 10834 vehicles d−1 on weekdays and weekends, respectively.
-Within 500 m of the flux tower, buildings, roads, and impervious land cover types are in relatively flat conditions from the south to west directions (135–315°), while trees, grass, and garden areas are located north of the tower (315–45°).
+Within the flux footprint area (within 200 m southwest), 60% of land cover is buildings and roads; therefore, the actual population density is approximately 15000 people km-2.
+For the week of 3–9 November 2014, traffic counts were conducted on a major road near the flux tower (star in Fig. 1), reaching 11835 and 10834 vehicles d−1 on weekdays and weekends, respectively.
+Within 500 m of the flux tower, buildings, roads, and impervious land cover types are situated on the relatively flat terrain in the south to west directions (135–315°).
+To the north of the tower (315–45°), vegetated zones are included in the flux footprint.
+Our analysis in this study is based on the urban area from the south to west direction, but our overall conclusion does not change even if we extend our analysis to all wind directions.

 Based on the Local Climate Zone scheme (Stewart and Oke, 2012), the southern part is classified as a compact high-rise (type 1).
-Within 200 m of the flux tower, the mean horizontal building area fraction is approximately 0.25 (0.09 (315–360°) to 0.33 (135–180°)).
-The corresponding mean building height (zH) is ~18.6 m and the zero-plane displacement and roughness length are ~9.9 m and ~1.4 m, respectively.
+Within 200 m of the flux tower, the mean horizontal building area fraction is approximately 0.35.
+The corresponding mean building height (zH) is ~18.6 m, and the zero-plane displacement and roughness length are ~11.3 m and ~1.6 m, respectively.
 The aspect ratio, defined as the ratio of building height to road width (HWR hereafter), is about 1.0.
 The sky-view factor, estimated by airborne light detection and ranging (lidar) imaging, is 0.5.
 Detailed descriptions of the urban structure parameters are found in Hong and Hong (2016).

 2.3.
 Climate Condition